io-wy/io-wy/README.md

 ## Hi there 👋

 I am io-wy!
-My study interests include, but are not limited to, Agent Machine Learning and Neural Network, and learning Infra, Ops.
+My study interests include, but are not limited to, Agent, Machine Learning and Neural Network, and learning AI Infra.
 Feel free to contact me via email at aglmter@outlook.com

 AI worker, pursuing the interesting "tricks" and aesthetics